What is chemotherapy?

 Research and clinical trials

-As the clinical partner of Georgetown Lombardi Comprehensive Cancer Center, one of only 51 National Cancer Institute (NCI)-designated comprehensive cancer centers in the country, we regularly investigate new and better ways to treat cancer using chemotherapy and other modalities.
+As the clinical partner of the Georgetown Lombardi Comprehensive Cancer Center, one of only 51 National Cancer Institute (NCI)-designated comprehensive cancer centers in the country, we regularly investigate new and better ways to treat cancer using chemotherapy and other modalities.

 Clinical trials offer innovative ways to treat cancer using new or updated treatment options that may not be widely available.
 New chemotherapy drugs and guidelines emerge from clinical trials, which we offer to patients who would benefit.